Engin-Boot/capture-behavior-of-a-visit-counter-varnikagautam/needs-facilities.md

 ## Scenario: Report visitor trends during a week of operation

-  Given : We report the day wise footfall count
+  Given : We have the day wise footfall count

   When : A Person enters, the sensors increments its data and compile it to weekly reports.